kamicollo/public-transit-accessibility/README.md

 ### Running the tool

-To run the tool, simply navigate to the `deploy` directory and run `kickstart.sh fast` or `kickstart.sh complete` (depending on the choice you made in the previous sesssion).
+To run the tool, simply navigate to the `deploy` directory and run `kickstart.sh fast` or `kickstart.sh complete` (depending on the choice you made in the previous session).
 If you previously stopped any of the running docker containers, make sure to restart them.

 You can then access the interactive visualization tool at http://localhost/.